-Considering these strategic advantages of proprietarianism, it is not surprising that during the Uruguay Round the patent community of developed countries relied more on propertarianism than on utilitarianism.
-This is how a similar discourse that was used at the end of the 19th century against the criticism of free-trade advocates was paradoxically used one century later to support the TRIPS Agreement as a pillar of global liberalization.
+Considering these strategic advantages of proprietarianism, it is not surprising that, during the Uruguay Round, the patent community of developed countries relied more on propertarianism than on utilitarianism.42 This is how a similar discourse that was used at the end of the 19th century against the criticism of free-trade advocates was paradoxically used one century later to support the TRIPs Agreement as a pillar of global liberalization.
 Like its predecessor, the contemporary version of proprietarianism elevates the goal of the protected private property above other public policy considerations.
-Owen Lippert from the Fraser Institute, a Canadian think tank advocating free markets and free trade, offers a good example.
-Along with other contemporary advocates of liberalization, he portrays intellectual property rights as fundamental rights:
+Owen Lippert from the Fraser Institute, a Canadian think tank advocating for free markets and free trade, offers a good example.
+With other contemporary advocates of liberalization, he portrays the intellectual property right as a fundamental right:

-The power of convention is such that even though intellectual property rights may not have begun as property rights, they have evolved towards that identity; that is, that their nature as property rights has been discovered gradually over time.
-This begs the question: what then are rights?
-Simply put, they are protections of behaviour and property that a society decides at some point to place outside of a cost-to-benefit analysis.
+The power of convention is such that even though intellectual property rights may not have begun as property rights, they have evolved towards that identity.
+That is that their nature as property rights has been discovered gradually over time.
+This begs the question what then are rights?
+Simply put, they are protections of behaviour and property which a society decides at some point to place outside of a cost to benefit analysis.43

 Contrary to the radical version of proprietarianism, the contemporary discourse rarely refers explicitly to natural law to justify the primacy of property right protection over other public issues.
-Rather, it considers that the protection of private property is a precondition for a liberal economic order.
-Since no invention can be marketed or shared before being first invented and owned, they elevate the goal of private property protection
+It rather considers that the protection of private property is a precondition for a liberal economic order.44 Since no invention could be marketed or shared before being first invented and owned, they elevate the goal of private property protection above those of pure free trade and access to technology.
+Patents become "the heart and core of property rights, and once they are destroyed, the destruction of all other rights will follow automatically, as a brief postscript".45 Thus, according to Barry MacTaggart from Pfizer, countries committed to liberalism and benefiting from the global liberal order should embrace a uniform conception of property right protection: